pbiggar/phc/doc/manual/devintro.rst

 <para><xref linkend="treetutorial6" endterm="treetutorial6.title"> shows how to
 define transformations that replace nodes in the tree by multiple other nodes, and how to delete nodes from the tree.
-It also shows to call the &phc parser and unparsers from plugins.</para>
+It also shows to call the |phc| parser and unparsers from plugins.</para>

 </section>